matheusbonjour/energetic_patterns_cyclones_south_atlantic/README.md

-# README for South Atlantic Cyclone Energetics Project
+# South Atlantic Cyclone Energetics Patterns Project

 ## Overview
 This project aims to determine energetic patterns of cyclones in the South Atlantic.
 It involves pre-processing cyclone track data from the SAt dataset and subsequent analysis to compute the energetics of these weather systems.
 The project is structured into several directories, each serving a specific purpose in the workflow.